fickya1987/GAMAN-Project-for-TruEra-Challenge-Build-LLM-Applications-with-Google-Cloud-Vertex-AI-2023/README.md

 For communication tool between project creators and contributors, we will do video and chat in platform https://brie.fi/ng/ficky01#ficky01

+Also with regard to video chat tool in our Web App, we are inspired by work of https://github.com/holtwick/briefing/.

 Links of Demo Video:
 1. https://clipchamp.com/watch/b4tro3YYU7M